MFitran/learning_weibull_distribution/README.md

 2. **Binomial Distribution**
    - Defined over a discrete interval $[a, b]$, where $a$ and $b$ are real numbers representing the possible number of successes.
-   - A discrete probability distribution that models the number of successes in $n$ independent trials, each with probability 4p$ of success.
+   - A discrete probability distribution that models the number of successes in $n$ independent trials, each with probability $p$ of success.

 3. **Poisson Distribution**
    - Defined over the interval $[a, \infty)$, where $a$ is a real number.